Indie Jazz Singer Sends Kids to School

 For Carolyn, Matt and The School Fund’s first high-school graduate, John, life already is different.
 “All great accomplishments begin as thoughts,” smiles the basketball-playing, African-dancing, American girl who’s singing her heart out for a future engineer in Tanzania.
 “We have to think something and believe it for it to be.”

-Sneak peek for you below: Beginning December 17, you can view the video at The School Fund/I AM or Carolyn Malachi’s YouTube channel, and with each click you’ll rack up those classroom hours for students in need.
+Sneak peek for you above: Beginning December 17, you can view the video at The School Fund/I AM or Carolyn Malachi’s YouTube channel, and with each click you’ll rack up those classroom hours for students in need.